Policy of deliberate ambiguity: Israel

 Israel is deliberately ambiguous as to whether or not it possesses nuclear weapons, which its commentators term "nuclear ambiguity" or "nuclear opacity".
 It is a general consensus that Israel is in possession of nuclear weapons.

 Israel has also practiced deliberate ambiguity over the issue of targeted killings and airstrikes.
 Prior to 2017, Israel generally neither confirmed nor denied whether Israel was involved in the deaths of suspected terrorists on foreign soil.

 However, with the onset of the Syrian Civil War (and Israel's involvement against Iran and Hezbollah), exceptions to its policy became more prominent.
 Israel actively acknowledged that its intervention in the war has been limited to missile strikes, which until 2017 were not officially acknowledged.
 Israel has also made rare exceptions to this policy to deny involvement in certain killings in the war.

 With regard to notable targeted killings and assassination attempts, Israel has often exhibited a more nuanced approach to policies of intentional ambiguity, as demonstrated by numerous assassination attempts on Mohammed Deif.
+(Note: Deif was killed in 2024.)
 This example of 'policy opacity' demonstrates how the approach to a subject can change with time and circumstance.